-- 40 minute buddy lessons are suitable for younger students, in their first 1-2 years of piano study.
+- 50 minute buddy lessons are suitable for younger students in their first year of piano study.

-- 60 minute buddy lessons are the ideal choice for the majority of students in their second or third year of piano studies.
+- 60 minute buddy lessons are the ideal choice for the majority of students.

 - 45 minute solo lessons are best for adult beginners.

-Lessons are held in my own home in Kimmage, Dublin 12, South Dublin or your house if you opt for at-home lessons.
+Lessons are held in my home studio in Kimmage, Dublin 12, South Dublin or your house if you opt for at-home lessons.

 Do I need a piano at home?

 You definitely need some kind of a practice instrument.
 Acoustic pianos are always best, but a weighted keyboard can suffice for the beginning stages.
 For more advice on your first instrument see my piano buying guide.